Our kung pao tofu is an easy stir-fry recipe with a sweet and sour flavor and a perfectly chewy texture.

 We make our sauce and tofu marinade with:

 • Sesame oil: we use raw sesame oil (not toasted sesame oil) for stir-frying.
-If you don’t have that, use vegetable oil such as canola or sunflower.
+If you don’t have that, use vegetable oil such as olive oil, canola oil or sunflower oil.
+Coconut oil also works.

 • Corn starch